OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 The following walkthrough uses the `OnMessageSend` event.
 By the end of this walkthrough, you'll have an add-in that runs whenever a message is being sent and checks if the user forgot to add a document or picture they mentioned in their email.

 > [!NOTE]
-> Support for the `OnMessageSend` and `OnAppointmentSend` events was introduced in [requirement set 1.12](/javascript/api/requirement-sets/outlook/requirement-set-1.12/outlook-requirement-set-1.12).
+> The `OnMessageSend` and `OnAppointmentSend` events were introduced in [requirement set 1.12](/javascript/api/requirement-sets/outlook/requirement-set-1.12/outlook-requirement-set-1.12).
 See [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets) that support this requirement set.

 ## Prerequisites